 Then finish configuration and reboot Raspberry Pi.
 This is it.
-Now you can start playing around with camera.
+Now you can start playing around with the camera.

 Camera control is accessed with two powerful commands raspivid and raspistill.
-The names are self explanatory where raspivid is used for capturing videos while raspistill is for taking photos.
+The names are self-explanatory where raspivid is used for capturing videos while raspistill is for taking photos.

 Lets start with capturing images.

 If you type raspistill in terminal you will get all information and available options regarding it.

 For instance you can capture an image and store to jpeg by typing: